Sebastian Weitkamp (editor) et al, Pegasus Press, 2016

 Tommy Gun: The first spectacular use of a Thompson in Chicago was not in July 1928, as claimed, but in April 1926, and the weapon had actually been introduced by the gangs and used with somewhat less attention as early as September 1925.
 Like most recent editions of the Call of Cthulhu rules, the stats for the “Thompson” gun ‒ presumably the Auto-Ordnance Model 1921A ‒ wrongly list the 30-round box magazine.
 This was not available in the timeframe, as it first appeared in 1942 (Investigator Weapons 1, p.
 89).
 Instead, I am missing the 100-round drum from the description and stats, which was popular with many gangsters despite its unreliability; the drum was called a ukulele in the period vernacular according to Pasley’s Al Capone ‒The Biography of a Self-Made Man (1930).
 Interestingly enough, the 100-round drum is mentioned several times in connection with the Dillinger-Nelson Gang in the scenario “A Wild Ride into Darkness.”
 Its author seems unfamiliar with the correct terminology, talking about a 36-round Stabmagazin (a term popular with airsoft players, but never used with real guns) and a 100-round Rundmagazin (“round magazine”) instead of the correct Stangenmagazin (“stick magazine”) and Trommelmagazin (“drum magazine”).
 A 36-round magazine never existed.

 Military Weapons: Stealing guns from a National Guard armoury is claimed to be “not easy.”
 Actually, National Guard armouries were often unguarded and not especially difficult to break into ‒ “protected by forty-cent padlocks and aged night-watchmen” according to Corey’s Farewell, Mr Gangster! ‒ America’s War on Crime (1936).
 Over a 26-month period, there were 164 break-ins or thefts in armouries.
-Clyde Barrow almost casually burglarized armouries in three states, stealing dozens of guns and thousands of rounds of ammunition.
+Clyde Barrow almost casually burglarized armouries in several states, stealing dozens of guns and thousands of rounds of ammunition.